 The Trailhead Hooded Scarf is exactly what you need to keep you (or a mini) warm and toasty during those bitter, cold months!

-This beautiful hybrid accessory features a double wrapped infinity scarf with an attached hood.
+This beautiful, crochet accessory features a double wrapped infinity scarf with an attached hood.
 It's made with cozy, bulky weight yarn and is filled with repetitive beginner stitches, allowing you to sit back and mindlessly create.
 Plus, since it's worked from side to side in rows and all in one piece, there are only 2 ends to weave in!